Hyperautomation – what is this and how can it boost CSP transformation?

 Elisa continues to build on this through the further adoption of network monitoring solutions, such as KALIX and OSIX from Polystar, and the introduction of new, closed-loop automation algorithms.

-This leadership has been recognised by Gartner.
+This leadership has been recognized by Gartner.
 So, if you want to know more about how we can assist your automation efforts and accelerate your journey, please get in touch.
-We’ll be happy to share our results and experience as a pioneer of CSP automation!
+We’ll be happy to share our results and experience as a pioneer of CSP transformation through automation!